justinTsugranes/project_fender-rewards/server/README.md

 ### earnPoints()

-The function is async, which means it returns a Promise.
+Async function.
 It takes two parameters: id (the user's ID) and pointsData (an object containing information about the points to be added).

 Start a try block to catch any potential errors that may occur during the function execution.